Aphids attack plants in groups, causing stunted growth, curling leaves, leaf patterning, and yellowing, among other symptoms.

 Do not spray your plants with undiluted apple cider vinegar.
 When applied in excess, the acidic component can injure your plants’ leaves.
 It’s created from fermented apple juice and has an acidic pH of 3.5 to 4 ° Brix, therefore it’s a powerful beverage!

 Dilute white vinegar with water in a 1:3 ratio to generate an apple cider vinegar solution.
 You can safely spray your plants with this solution.
-Even so, take careful not to overspray or spray too frequently.
+Even so, take care not to overspray or spray too frequently.

 If you see that your indoor plants are afflicted with aphids, sprinkle the vinegar solution on their paths as well to discourage them from returning.
 Aphid trails are most commonly found near windows, baseboards, and doors.